sindresorhus/emittery/readme.md

 Subscribe to one or more events only once.
 It will be unsubscribed after the first event.

 Returns a promise for the event data when `eventName` is emitted.
+This promise is extended with an `off` method.

 ```js
 const Emittery = require('emittery');